How to Fix Grate wobble on LG LRG4115ST (Gas Range)

 Why does my LG LRG4115ST grate wobble after cleaning?

-Food debris or residue buildup under the grate feet is the most common cause after cleaning.
-Make sure the cooktop surface and grate rubber feet are completely dry and free of grease before replacing them.
+After cleaning, food debris or residue buildup under the grate feet is the most common culprit.
+Ensure the cooktop surface and grate rubber feet are completely dry and free of grease before replacing them.

 Can a worn rubber foot cause grate wobble on this model?

-Yes, the small rubber feet on the bottom of each grate can wear down or fall off over time.
-Replacement feet are inexpensive and restore a stable, level fit.
+Absolutely.
+The small rubber feet on the bottom of each grate can wear down or fall off over time.
+Replacement feet are inexpensive and will restore a stable, level fit.

 Is grate wobble on the LG LRG4115ST a safety concern?

-A wobbly grate can tip cookware, which is a burn and spill hazard.
-Address the issue promptly to keep your cooking surface safe and stable.
+Yes, a wobbly grate can tip cookware, leading to burn and spill hazards.
+It’s important to address the issue promptly to maintain a safe cooking surface.